jampamatos/chess/development_notes.md

 ---

-## 6. ADD OPTIONAL FEATURES AND IMPROVEMENTS
+## 7. ADD OPTIONAL FEATURES AND IMPROVEMENTS

 This step involves implementing and testing additional features that can enhance the gameplay experience, improve the user interface, or provide extra functionality based on your specific design choices and project requirements.

 Here's a high-level overview of what this step entails:

-6.1 Test the improved visual presentation of the board and pieces:
+1. Test the improved visual presentation of the board and pieces:

-    Implement and test any additional visual enhancements to the board and piece display, such as different colors, styles, or other visual elements that make the game more appealing and easier to understand for players.
+   - Implement and test any additional visual enhancements to the board and piece display, such as different colors, styles, or other visual elements that make the game more appealing and easier to understand for players.

-6.2 Implement and test the move history feature:
+2. Implement and test the move history feature:

-    Design and implement a move history system that allows players to review the moves made during the game, either as a list of moves in algebraic notation or a more visual representation.
+   - Design and implement a move history system that allows players to review the moves made during the game, either as a list of moves in algebraic notation or a more visual representation.
-    Test the move history feature to ensure it accurately tracks and displays the moves made in the game.
+   - Test the move history feature to ensure it accurately tracks and displays the moves made in the game.

-6.3 Test save and load functionality:
+3. Test save and load functionality:

-    Implement and test a save/load feature that allows players to save their current game state and resume it later, providing a more convenient and flexible gameplay experience.
+   - Implement and test a save/load feature that allows players to save their current game state and resume it later, providing a more convenient and flexible gameplay experience.

-6.4 Test basic AI for single-player mode, if implemented:
+4. Test basic AI for single-player mode, if implemented:

-    Design and implement a basic AI opponent for a single-player mode, allowing players to play against the computer.
+   - Design and implement a basic AI opponent for a single-player mode, allowing players to play against the computer.
-    Test the AI's decision-making and gameplay behavior to ensure it provides an engaging and challenging experience for the player.
+   - Test the AI's decision-making and gameplay behavior to ensure it provides an engaging and challenging experience for the player.

-6.5 Test the timer or clock feature, if implemented:
+5. Test the timer or clock feature, if implemented:

-    Implement and test a timer or clock feature that limits the time each player has to make their moves, adding an extra layer of challenge and excitement to the game.
+   - Implement and test a timer or clock feature that limits the time each player has to make their moves, adding an extra layer of challenge and excitement to the game.

-6.6 Test undo and redo functionality, if implemented:

-    Design and implement an undo/redo feature that allows players to easily reverse or reapply their moves, providing more flexibility during gameplay.
-    Test the undo/redo functionality to ensure it accurately tracks and manages the game state.

 By implementing and testing optional features and improvements, you will be able to create a more engaging, enjoyable, and feature-rich chess game.
 These additional elements can help to set your project apart and provide players with a more dynamic and satisfying gameplay experience.